Aircraft of the BCATP

 A total of 71 Fawn Mk II's were built between 1931 and 1938 at the Fleet Aircraft of Canada's plant at Fort Erie, Ontario.
-As a two-seater primary trainer they were felt to have excellent flying characteristics together with a rugged strength which inspired confidence in novice pilots.
+As a two-seater primary trainer they were felt to have excellent flying characteristics together with a rugged strength which inspired confidence.
 The RCAF was very impressed with the Fleet Fawn and claimed that the aircraft was one of the factors which improved its flying standards during the 1930's.

 The aircraft consists of a fabric-covered welded-steel fuselage with metal panels forward of the wooden cockpits.
 It has steel-tube faring formers and wooden stringers.
 The wings are of equal spans, single bay, and wire braced.
 The upper wing was made in one piece and constructed with two solid spruce spars.
 Ailerons are found only on the bottom wings.
 Stamped aluminium alloy ribs were used to construct the wings and steel-tube compression struts are at the interplane and centre section of the wings.
 Interlaced between the wings are streamlined landing and flying wires.
 During the late 1930's a sliding cockpit enclosure became standard equipment of all RCAF Fawns.

-Forty three Fleet Fawn trainers were operational with the Royal Canadian Air Force when war was declared in 1939 and they helped train thousands of pilots under the British Commonwealth Air Training Plan during the war.
+Forty three Fleet Fawn trainers were operational with the Royal Canadian Air Force when war was declared in 1939.
+They were used primarily to train hundreds of flight instructors under the British Commonwealth Air Training Plan during the war.
 The Fawn remained in service with the RCAF until 1947.

-Fleet Fawn Mk II (Serial #123) was delivered to the Royal Canadian Air Force on July 7th, 1938.
-It was designated as #264 and assigned to 115F Squadron.
-After serving throughout the war it was "struck-off-strength" on December 3rd, 1945.
+The museum's aircraft is Fleet Fawn Mk II (Serial #123).
+It was delivered to the Royal Canadian Air Force on July 7th, 1938.
+Designated as #264, it served extensively at the Flight Instructor Schools at Camp Borden and Trenton before being struck-off-strength on December 3rd, 1945.

 Fleet Fawn #264 was donated to the Nanton Lancaster Society by Mr. Oakman in 1990.